6x salary mortgage boost for first time buyers

 • By comparison, the best mortgage rate on a 5 year fix at 95% LTV in May 2025 is from Monmouthshire Building Society at 4.75% (scheme fees £1,379) On a £300,000 mortgage over 30 years, this would mean monthly payments of around £1,565 during the first 5 years.

 This worked example shows it’s worth shopping around.
 But you don’t have to lift a finger.
-Speak to our partners at L&C Mortgages and you can get fee-free advice.
-Set them to work and they’ll search over 90 lenders to find the right deal for you.
+The award-winning expert advisers at Mortgage Advice Bureau will find the right mortgage for your individual circumstances.

 First time buyer mortgages: What are my other options?